Thank you for wanting to learn more about TABOO! We are so excited to share our story with you, and are so grateful to have you on board. Enjoy!

 We decided that the only way to see sustainable change in this area would be if people in Australia contributed money towards menstrual projects through everyday living costs.
 We wanted to make this happen by offering an essential product to the Australian market, from which profits could be used to fund menstrual projects!
 This is how the concept of TABOO arose.
 Our vision is to sell sanitary pads and tampons to women in Australia, using all profits to ensure that women around the world have access to sanitary care.

 We have contacted countless manufacturers to ensure that our product will be amazing quality and align well with our mission.
-TABOO is not in a position to disclose our manufacturer just yet, but we can promise that our TABOO branded pads and tampons will be made from 100% organic cotton.
+Our chosen manufacturer is based in Barcelona and is able to make TABOO branded pads and tampons in 100% organic cotton!
+The amazing thing about this factory is that it runs off hydroelectricity produced by the stream nearby!

-In 2017, we visited our manufacturer’s factory in Barcelona, and were blown away with their high standard, high quality and the culture of their workplace.
-The factory runs off of green energy and value their employees highly.
+In 2017, we visited this manufacturer, and were blown away with their high standard, high quality and the culture of their workplace.

-Our product is likely to be available for purchase in September 2018, however we cannot make any promises at this stage.
+Our product is likely to be available for purchase mid 2019, however we cannot make any promises at this stage.

 Eloise devoted her gap year in 2017 to growing TABOO.
 Alongside this, she worked at the local pub and travelled through Europe for 5 weeks.
 In 2018, she will start a double degree in Business and International Studies at Flinders University.